ashmathur91/R-Programming-for-Data-Science/Online Tasks/Summerizartion_Unit_1_and_2.md

 * Start with the basic building blocks of R like data types and low-level details
 * Writing and formulating R scripts: control structures and functions

-Packages for visualization and machine learning will be covered in other sections of the R concentration.

 Overview and History of R
 =======================